greenhost/BackJob/README.md

 ## Changelog

+- **0.58**
+    - Fixed some markdown formatting in the documentation
+    - Added a .gitignore file and PHP code formatting rules
+    - Required at least PHP 7.2
+    - Applied automated and manual code formatting changes
+    - Declared visibility on class constants
+- **0.57**
+    - Changed space to tabs
+- **0.56**
+    - Add small delay before closing connection
+- **0.55**
+    - Fix typo in cookievalidation enabled code
+- **0.54**
+    - Fix php error
+- **0.53**
+    - Give backjob CSRF compatibility
+- **0.52**
+    - Update for support enableCookieValidation
+    - Add composer file and update readme for composer instructions
+    - Remove direct ApiIdentity dependency
+    - Fix bug where running backjobs get deleted
+    - Fix bug were unintended status records get created
+- **0.51**
+    - Converted the README to use the GFM style format.
+- **0.50**
-- 0.50 - Changed the way internal requests are recognised, they are now checked by parameters instead of from-headers, should work nicer with proxied servers, and be more resilient against spoofing.
+     - Changed the way internal requests are recognised, they are now checked by parameters instead of from-headers, should work nicer with proxied servers, and be more resilient against spoofing.
 Change the `key` field in configuration!
+- **0.45**
-- 0.45 - Added support for other HTTP methods and POST-data.
+    - Added support for other HTTP methods and POST-data.
+- **0.44**
-- 0.44 - The timeout-setting now also affects the php-timeout setting with `set_time_limit`, thanks to martijnjonkers.
+    - The timeout-setting now also affects the php-timeout setting with `set_time_limit`, thanks to martijnjonkers.
+- **0.43**
-- 0.43 - Added backlog-cleanup for the database, so that it won't fill up with completed requests.
+    - Added backlog-cleanup for the database, so that it won't fill up with completed requests.
 Keep in mind that there are two different time-scales, one for successfully finished jobs, and one for all jobs including failed ones.
 Setting these to 0 days will stop cleanup entirely, this might lead to an ever-expanding database!
 Thanks to Arno S for noticing this omission.
+- **0.42**
-- 0.42 - Few bugfixes: creation of table, cache was unuseable, a typo
+    - Few bugfixes: creation of table, cache was unuseable, a typo
+- **0.41**
-- 0.41 - Small bugfix
+    - Small bugfix
+- **0.40**
-- 0.40 - Added monitoring thread that waits for the job to end, so requests that end prematurely still finish.
-Also, you can specify a number of seconds to wait until processing, and multiple requests with the exact same route will be merged together into one request.
+    - Added monitoring thread that waits for the job to end, so requests that end prematurely still finish.
+    - Also, you can specify a number of seconds to wait until processing
+    - Multiple requests with the exact same route will be merged together into one request.
+- **0.33**
-- 0.33 - Https support, better self-recognition, added request field (update your database table!), added global timeout.
+    - Https support, better self-recognition
+    - Added request field (update your database table!)
+    - Added global timeout
+- **0.32**
-- 0.32 - Fails better.
+    - Fails better
+- **0.31**
-- 0.31 - Initial component
+    - Initial component